|If you enjoy this, |

 Today’s sermon ties together the propers, that is to say the prayer and readings for this week.
 Consider these words from the Collect:

-… hear the supplications of thy people, and grant us thy peace …
+… God, who dost govern all things in heaven and earth; Mercifully hear the supplications of thy people, and grant us thy peace all the days of our life …

 We all have some talent; each has something they do better than others.
-Paul reminds us for the church, on any organization for that matter, to succeed, we must do what needs to be done, working hard, honestly, cheerfully, looking for no public praise, being kind to all.
-Everybody needs to utilize their talents according to the needs of the church, not to somebody elses talents, but their talents.
-Everybody has a talent of some sort, be it musically, talking (being good with communication).
+Paul reminds us for the church, or any organization for that matter, to succeed, we must do what needs to be done, working hard, honestly, cheerfully, looking for no public praise, being kind to all.
+Everybody needs to utilize their talents according to the needs of the church, not somebody else’s talents, but their talents.
+Each and every one of us has a talent of some sort, be it musically, talking (being good with communication), sweeping, taking out the trash, there is no end to the need.
 Almost anything else that can be used for His Glory is a talent.
-Sometimes, we fail to remember that for the team to be successful, each person needs to do the job they do best to the best of their ability; not necessarily the one they like best the way they want to do it at the pace they enjoy.
+Each and everyone has a unique talent and or gift that can be used to further His Will on Earth.
+Sometimes, we fail to remember for the team to be successful, each person needs to do the job they do best to the best of their ability; not necessarily the one they like best the way they want to do it at the pace they enjoy.
 It is not good enough to just say you are doing your best when you are actually doing your half, quarter or not at all best, but full “best” ahead as it were!
 The reward of a job well done in and of itself should be sufficient.
 And knowing you did your best is what really counts, not just getting recognition from others, but the satisfaction in your heart of knowing that with God’s Help you accomplished a large task, is one of the best feelings in the world.
-It does not matter to God who gets the credit, what matters to Him is that we get the job done and to do it right!
+It does not matter to God who gets the credit, what matters to Him is we get the job done and to do it right!
 We should not be giving of ourselves to God, so that we can get praise and recognition.
 That is not giving; it is selling.
 And that would not be truly giving from the heart as is God’s desire.
-That would be using the talents He has loaned to us for our own wants and ends, which would not be becoming of the Christians we are called to be, the New Men we are called to be.
+That would be using the talents He loaned to us for our own wants and ends, which would not be becoming of the Christians we are called to be, the New Men we are called to be.
 If we get praise and recognition as a result of our actions, then it is fine, as long as we keep in mind why we performed our actions and who helped us.

 At the same time, though we should not look for praise for our own work (though we may appreciate it, we should not dwell on it too long, lest we get swollen heads!), we should look for reasons to praise and encourage others.
 We need to recognize hard work, sacrifice, thoughtfulness and talent in others, remark on it and praise the use thereof!
 That which is rewarded most is that which grows best.
 Reward the good, so that we may reap the goodness of our works!

 How oft do we praise the actions of others?
 To often we are quick to criticize the failings of others and over analyze their failings.
-Sometimes when we think of people we know, all we can think of is their failings and forget that a lot of people have their good parts as well, from God.
+Sometimes when we think of people we know, all we can think of is their failings and forget everyone has their good parts as well, from God.
 It is in our nature, part of our human nature, our free will condition that we must fight against with His help.
 We must understand that while it is valuable to know when we fall short, people strive the most for praise of those whose opinion they value.

 When you hear those words, “Thou art my beloved Son, in whom I am well pleased,” remember to use them yourself.
 Lead others to God, don’t point the way.